mgp/loco/README.markdown

 * `- (void) forceAcquireLocation`: Attempts to acquire the device location using GPS instead of waiting for a change in cellular towers to trigger acquisition.

-TODO: include the properties
+Additionally, the `LocationManager` has the following read-only properties:

+* `LocationState locationState`: An enumeration defining the state of the `LocationManager`.
+See the values below.

+* `CLLocation *location`: The last location acquired using GPS, or `nil` if no such location has been acquired yet.

+* `BOOL isPaused`: Returns whether monitoring for any changes in location has been paused.

+* `NSMutableArray *listeners`: The mutable array through which listeners can be registered or unregistered.
+See the description of the listener protocol below.

 ### LocationManagerState

-The `LocationManagerState` enum specifies what the `LocationManager` is currently doing:
+The `LocationManagerState` enumeration specifies what the `LocationManager` is currently doing:

 * `LocationStateInit`: The application has not prompted the user yet for authorization to use location services.